johnwesterman/illumio_core/README.md

 It turns out that if you do not have the proper language packs installed in the base OS this will happen.

-To insure you have these language packs:
+To ensure you have these language packs:

 ```
 dnf install langpacks-en.noarch